 Andrea’s Organic Market

-Andrea’s Organic Market creates handcrafted ethical hair products, including hair serum, split end serum, and an eco-friendly hair mask.
+Andrea’s Organic Market creates handcrafted hair care products, including their hair serum, split end serum, and an eco-friendly hair mask.

 These treatments are pure and simple ways to give your hair a deep conditioning treatment that de-frizzes, shines, and helps your hair maintain moisture by targeting the follicles themselves (therefore decreasing your need for regular conditioner!).